 TABLE 32.
-Compactness Measures in Proposed Senate District Plans and Proposed
+Compactness Measures in Proposed Senate District Plans and Proposed SD Kellom

-SD Kellom

 Polsby-Popper Reock

-Plan Cherry V2 rry V2 0.40 0.38
+Plan Cherry V2 0.40 0.38

-Plan Linden an Linden 0.40 0.39
+Plan Linden 0.40 0.39

-Plan Palm 0.41 0.40
+Plan Palm Plan Palm 0.41 0.40

 Plan SD Kellom 0.40 0.39

-2011 Official Map 2011 Official Map 0.39 0.40
+2011 Official Map 0.39 0.40

 The results on Tables 25 Appendix, 26 Appendix and 31 Appendix are from DRA 2020, using the 2020 U.S. Census population data.
-On Table 28 Appendix, the measures for the Efficiency Gap and the Median-Mean difference are from the MICRC Compliance Sheet, using all 10 statewide elections from 2012 to 2020; and the deviation from proportionality and the Partisan Advantage are computed by Dr. Christian Cox of Yale University and based upon 2016 and 2020 presidential elections and the 2014 and 2018 U.S. Senate election in Michigan.
+On Table 28 Appendix, the measures for the Efficiency Gap and the Median-Mean difference are from the MICRC Compliance Sheet, using all 10 statewide elections from 2012 to 2020; and the deviation from proportionality and the Partisan Advantage are computed by Dr. Christian Cox of Yale University and based upon 2016 and 2020 presidential elections and the 2014 and 2018 elections to the Michigan Senate.
 Deviations from proportionality or from the neutral jurisdictional benchmark in the partisan advantage are measured in seats; whereas, the Efficiency Gap and the Median-Mean measure differences in shares of votes.